Miriquidi

 Photo: DENKSTATT Erzgebirge / Illustration: Ines Eisinger (Bikini Kommando)

-Two myths of the Ore Mountains came together: the legendary Miriquidi primeval forest, which once covered the entire Ore Mountains, and the ingenious VERO-Construc construction set from the Olbernhauer VERO toy makers.
-Generations of children who grew up in the GDR learned creative planning, playing and building with it.
-The toy reformers at DENKSTATT Erzgebirge were inspired by the Construc building sets and developed a small, child-friendly camp from just a few modules: tents, a kitchen and a dining area.
+Two myths of the Ore Mountains came together: the legendary Miriquidi primeval forest, which once covered the entire Ore Mountains, and the ingenious VERO Construc construction set from the Olbernhau VERO toy makers.
+Generations of children growing up in the GDR learnt to plan, play and build creatively.
+The toy reformers at DENKSTATT Erzgebirge were inspired by the Construc construction kits and developed a small camp suitable for children from just a few modules: tents, a kitchen and a dining station.
+Parts of this equipment were exhibited at the Bergschau - Kopec kreativity in the Buntspeicher Zöwnitz.
 The tents could be booked as mobile overnight accommodation in the paddock at Schlaf Schön! in Neukirchen-Adorf.

 Please note: There was no children's camp in Seiffen this year.